 How Do You Make Fishing Fun for Kids?

-The best advice I can give you is to be super flexible and actually not focus so much on the fishing itself, no matter if it’s you or your kids who is doing the fishing.
+The best advice I can give you is to be super flexible and actually not focus so much on the fishing itself, no matter if it’s you or your kids who are doing the fishing.
 To them, it is much more about the outdoor experience itself and about the time they spent with you playing and exploring on the bank.

 Whether you’re actually going to catch something is secondary, at best.
-Of course, the excitement of catching a fish together with mummy or daddy is amazing to kids, but usually, it is rather short lived.
+Of course, the excitement of catching a fish together with mummy or daddy is amazing to kids, but usually, it is rather short-lived.